 early to late 50's.
 His aunt and uncle, Edith and Walter Hebner,

-the cottage three doors north of what is now called Lilly Lake Resort,
+owned the cottage three doors north of what is now called Lilly

 Says Chuck (chuckesther33@yahoo.com): "I remember a drive-in called Beckers.
 My cousin and I would go there for an ice cream cone.
 I remember we had to stop in Wilmot on the way up to get a block of ice for the ice box.
 There were trips to Lake Geneva and Twin Lakes to go grocery shopping.
 In a picture of a recent ice fishing derby, it looks as if there is a new house on that lot.
 It's been 40 or more years since I've been up there.
 I am living in Florida now and don't get up north any more."

-the lots had burned down.
-Their current home was built in 1964-65 while
+lots had burned down.
+Their current home was built in 1964-65

-March, 1972, six weeks before his retirement.
-The death was a blow to
+in March, 1972, six weeks before his retirement.
+The death was a

 Mathilde ("Tillie") Winker turned 100 years old on February 16,